 Most importantly, the report will include a precise cost estimate for the repairs.
 You can use this official documentation to negotiate with the seller.
 You might ask for a price reduction to cover the cost of the work or request that the seller complete the repairs before closing.
 Having a professional report transforms the conversation from “the floors feel sloped” to “here is the exact problem and what it costs to fix.”

-Knowing When to Walk Away
+When Is It Time to Walk Away?

 It can be heartbreaking to find a house you love, only to discover it has a major flaw like sagging floors.
 But going into a purchase with your eyes wide open is the smartest thing you can do.
 Sometimes, that means making the tough call to walk away.
 Knowing the difference between a manageable project and a true deal-breaker is key to protecting your investment and your peace of mind.
 This is where you put emotions aside and look at the hard facts, from the severity of the damage to the total financial picture.